sepalani/MHTrIDA/save/README.md

 # Save
 In the the Monster Hunter Tri save there are 3 kind of files.
- * The network file which store some network settings, like the network assistance code.
+ * The network file, which store some network settings like the network assistance code.
  * The system file, I really don't know what are in there and it isn't a priority as of right now.
  * Then the most interesting part, data files.